CryptoVirtuoso/idea/docs/Privacy.md

 To comply with applicable law.

-When you create an account, you grant WAX the authority to access your account (including your public and private keys).
+When you create an account, you grant MU the authority to access your account (including your public and private keys).
 For more information, please see our Terms of Service.